 Ok, ok.
 I can hear you object with a thousand reasons why it wouldn’t be possible right now.

-Perhaps you’re a single parent, are ill yourself, or have no help and no contingency plan for your business?
-Whatever the reason, you feel you need to keep the show on the road!
+Perhaps you’re a single parent, have a chronic illness, no help or a contingency plan for your business?
+Whatever the reason, you may feel the need to keep the show on the road!

 How to simplify and avoid overwhelm

 You definitely don’t need another time management course or a better way to manage your ever growing to-do list!